centaurustech/hackathon2015/ReadMe.md

 ## Welcome

 This is the squeleton CrowdFunding app that runs in cargo with a minimal rest service (ping)
-- app : a minimal app that uses feature
+- app : A minimal app that uses feature.
+It is configured to allow access to web:/.*
-- feature : an empty feature
+- feature : An empty feature
-- rest : a minimal rest service that responds "pong" when you browse /api/ping
+- rest : A minimal rest service that responds "pong" when you browse /api/ping

 For clarity, this provides no features besides packages and artifacts name.